Oligodendrogliomas usually form in the cerebral white matter in the front of the brain.

 An oligodendroglioma often grows slowly.
 It may be present for years before it causes problems.
 Signs and symptoms of oligodendroglioma depend on the child’s age, tumor size and location, and how fast the tumor grows.

-Oligodendroglioma symptoms may include:
+Oligodendroglioma signs and symptoms may include:

 About half of patients experience seizures before diagnosis.
 Most patients (about 80%) will have seizures at some point during their illness.